 Degree and diploma candidates are allowed to participate in one ceremony for their degree.
-Students who have completed all degree requirements are eligible to participate at commencement, UD, BM, MM, and GD students may request to participate at commencement even when their degree requirements are not completed if:
+Students who have completed all degree requirements are eligible to participate at commencement.
+UD, BM, MM, and GD students may request to participate at commencement even when their degree requirements are not completed if they meet all three of the requirements listed below:

-- · the student files an intent to graduate form with the Office of Academic and Student Affairs by March 1; and - the student can complete all remaining requirements in the semester immediately after walking; and if the student can finish their degree at NEC as a half-time student (see Academic Catalog, Credit Loads and Enrollment Status).
+- the student files an intent to graduate form with the Office of Academic and Student Affairs by the deadline stipulated in the Academic Calendar; and - the student can complete all remaining requirements in the semester immediately after walking; and - if the student's remaining degree requirements are equal to or less than the number of credits that they would need to carry at NEC as a half-time student in their degree program (see Credit Loads and Enrollment Status, on page 18).